lortza/lortza.github.io/_posts/2023-01-03-css-grid-for-tarot.md

 And then I built out the corresponding CSS classes to match.

 ### Bonus Requirement: Cross a card (rotate 90 degrees) over another card
-Okay, now in this spread, notice how card #1 is crossing behind card #2?
+Okay, now in this spread, notice how card #2 is crossing over card #1?
 <img src="{{ site.baseurl }}/img/posts/2023-01-03_tarot_crossed_cards.png" alt="example of crossed cards" title="example of crossed cards"/>

 The first part is easy.
 When entering the positioning data, I simply assigned cards #1 and #2 to the same place in the grid.